dtcrout/spotitude/README.md

 By using Python3's [venv](https://docs.python.org/3/library/venv.html), we make sure that the dependencies only reside in the scope of this project.

 After the installation is complete, we need to configure the credentials.
 Spotitude requires the user to have access to [Spotify's API](https://developer.spotify.com/).
+When creating your new app through the API, set your redirect uri to `http:localhost:8080`.
 Once you have finished creating your app and have your credentials, we need to create a config file to save your credentials.
 To create a config file, run:

 ```
 $ make config